Pro tips from our marine audio experts

 Adding power and control

 If you're going to install 6 speakers and a sub on a small boat, you need a compact amp with plenty of juice.
-We installed a JL Audio M800/8v2 marine amp, an 8-channel, Class-D powerhouse that fits against the bulkhead in the cargo hold.
+We installed a JL Audio marine amp — in this case, an 8-channel, Class-D powerhouse that fits against the bulkhead in the cargo hold.
 We also added a JL Audio HD-RLC remote level control so Tim can adjust levels from the cockpit.

 Tip: As impressive as this system looks, it would all turn to ballast in a hurry without quality wire that's built to survive on the water.
 We made sure to use marine-rated power and speaker wires to connect everything, plus a JL Audio marine amp wiring kit.